Finite model of an electric charge: A charged spacetime solution in Einstein gravity

 \section{A charged spacetime solution in Einstein gravity}

 In Einsteinian gravity theory, the presence of an electric charge curves the spacetime.
-For spherical symmetry, the relevant geometry is given by the electrically charged Reissner-Nordstrom solution.
+For spherical symmetry, the relevant geometry is given by the electrically charged Reissner-Nordstr\"{o}m solution.
 To begin with, let us consider a closely related metric outside a radius $R > Q$ \cite{gera}:

 where Q is a constant and $R(u)$ is any smooth, monotonically increasing function satisfying the properties below:

 $R^{(n)}(u)$ being the n-th derivative for any arbitrary integer $n$.